nappalion/ProducTIV/README.md

 - [ ] User can login with Google and other services.
 - [ ] User can add friends and see their progress.
+- [ ] Add animated customizability in the store.

 ## Weekly Progress